devzgabriel/lupi/README.md

 - **Type-safe**: Lupi is written in TypeScript, so you can be sure that your store is type-safe.
 - **Persistency**: Lupi can persist your store in the browser's local storage automatically if you provide a `storageKey` option.
 - **Security**: If you provide a `encryptKey` string, Lupi will encrypt your store before saving it to the local storage.
+- **Actions**: You can define actions to modify the store and abstract the logic from the components.

 ## WIP Features